 The Journal is the official publication of the New Zealand College of Midwives and is aimed at both a national and international audience.
 It focuses on research about midwifery issues and women’s health, within a continuity of midwifery care framework.

-Readership includes New Zealand and overseas midwives and health professionals, as well as New Zealand consumers with an interest or involvement in pregnancy and childbearing.
+Readership includes midwives, student midwives, midwifery managers and educators, allied health professionals and consumers with an interest in pregnancy and childbearing.

-The Journal is indexed in CINAHL (Cumulative Index to Nursing and Allied Health Literature database (CINAHL) and has been accepted for inclusion in Scopus and ProQuest, increasing visibility and access for the international audience.
+It is indexed in the Cumulative Index to Nursing and Allied Health Literature database (CINAHL) and has been accepted for inclusion in Scopus and ProQuest, increasing visibility and access for a global audience.

 - to provoke discussion of midwifery issues

-- to support the development of New Zealand midwifery scholarships
+- to support the development of Aotearoa New Zealand midwifery scholarship